[wpforms id="406" title="false" description="false"]

 • Moose need sodium in their diet

-• Natural salt licks are rare in Maine that’s why you will see Moose along the road licking the salt runoff
+• Natural salt licks are rare in the state of Maine that’s why you will see Moose along the road licking the salt runoff

 • Average life expectancy is 8 years for a cow and 7 years for a bull however they can live into their teens but rarely past 20